-2) Submit a Written Request- If the student does not think the situation is resolved, the student must submit a written request to the Director of Student Services or the VP of Academic Affairs for a review of the situation.
-The administrators will review the decision made by the Disabilities Coordinator, and the student's concerns to determine if the student's request is denied or approved.
-A written decision must be provided to the student, and a copy placed in the student's file in the Disability Coordinator's Office, with copies provided to any other individuals involved in providing accommodations to the student.
+2) Student submits a Written Request to the Dean of Student Services or the VP of Academic Affairs for a review of the situation.

+3) The administrators review the decision made by the Accessibilities Coordinator, and the student's concerns to determine if the student's request is denied or approved.
+A written decision is provided to the student, and a copy placed in the student's file in the Accessibility Office.
+The Approved Accommodations Form is updated if warranted and redistributed to any other individuals involved in providing accommodations to the student.

+Provision of Approved Accommodations-

-3) Approved Accommodations- If a student believes that the accommodations she/he has been approved by the College are not being provided or being provided in a manner inconsistent with the approval, the student should take the following steps:
+If a student believes that the accommodations she/he has been approved to receive by the

+College are not being provided or being provided in a manner inconsistent with what was approved, the student should take the following steps:

-1) The Student should request a meeting with the individual, who is responsible for providing the accommodation to discuss the student's disability and accommodations needs.
+1) Student should request a meeting with the individual, who is responsible for providing the accommodation to discuss the student's accommodations needs.

-2) The Student should schedule a meeting with the Disabilities Coordinator to discuss his or her issues and/or concerns.
+2) Student should schedule a meeting with the Accessibility Coordinator to discuss his or her issues and/or concerns.

-3) If the situation is not resolved then the student should request a meeting with the VP of Academic Affairs or Director of Student Services as described above.
+3)If the situation is not resolved then the student should request a meeting with the VP of Academic Affairs or Dean of Student Services as described above.